FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/resourcetype.md

 ## Description

-A classifiable representation of a specific kind of cloud service or corresponding resource that can be provisioned, configured, and managed by users.
+The kind of resource for which you are being charged.

 ## Normalized?